11 Normal Linear Models

 regplot

-The interpretation of the 95% uncertainty interval is straightforward: We are 95% sure that the true regression line is within the credible interval (given the data and the model).
+The interpretation of the 95% compatibility interval is straightforward: We are 95% sure that the true regression line is within the compatibility interval (given the data and the model).
 As with all statistical results, this interpretation is only valid in the model world (if the world would look like the model).
-The larger the sample size, the narrower the interval, because each additional data point increases information about the true regression line.

-The uncertainty interval measures statistical uncertainty of the regression line, but it does not describe how new observations would scatter around the regression line.
+The compatibility interval measures statistical uncertainty of the regression line.
+Therefore, the larger the sample size, the narrower the interval, because each additional data point increases information about the true regression line.
+But the compatibility interval does not describe how new observations would scatter around the regression line.
 If we want to describe where future observations will be, we have to report the posterior predictive distribution.
-We can get a sample of random draws from the posterior predictive distribution \(\hat{y}|\boldsymbol{\beta},\sigma^2,\boldsymbol{X}\sim normal( \boldsymbol{X \beta, \sigma^2})\) using the simulated joint posterior distributions of the model parameters, thus taking the uncertainty of the parameter estimates into account.
-We draw a new \(\hat{y}\)-value from \(normal( \boldsymbol{X \beta, \sigma^2})\) for each simulated set of model parameters.
+We can get a sample of random draws from the posterior predictive distribution \(\hat{y}|\boldsymbol{\beta},\sigma^2,\boldsymbol{X}\sim normal( \boldsymbol{X \beta, \sigma^2})\) using the draws from joint posterior distribution of the model parameters, thereby taking the uncertainty of the parameter estimates into account.
+We draw a new \(\hat{y}\)-value from \(normal( \boldsymbol{X \beta, \sigma^2})\) for each simulated set of model parameters (the 1000 above), again at each of the 100 x-values in newdat.
 Then, we can visualize the 2.5% and 97.5% quantiles of this distribution for each new x-value.

 # increase number of simulation to produce smooth lines of the posterior